Decompositions of commutative monoid congruences and binomial ideals: Introduction

 The urge to gather these eight into one piece (a piece of eight ? ), namely their \mbox{intersection}

 is irresistible.
 (Who would rather sift through the big list?)
-And it would have become more so had the exponents in the single gathered component been odd primes, for then the coefficients in the long list of primary ideals would not even have been rational numbers, though the intersection would still have been rational. \end{example}
+And it would have become more so had the exponents in the single gathered component been larger integers, for then the coefficients in the long list of primary ideals would not even have been rational numbers, though the intersection would still have been rational. \end{example}

-In general, a binomial prime ideal~$\Irp$ in a finitely generated monoid algebra~$\kk[Q]$ is determined by a monoid prime ideal $P \subset Q$ and a character $\rho: K \to \kk^*$ defined on a subgroup of the local unit group $G_P \subseteq Q_P$ (Theorem~\ref{t:binomPrime}).
-A~given binomial ideal $I \subseteq \kk[Q]$ (Definition~\ref{d:I}) might possess a multitude of associated primes sharing the same~$P$ and~$K$, differing only in the character~$\rho$.
-We originally conceived of \emph{mesoprimary ideals} (Definition~\ref{d:cellular}; see also Proposition~\ref{p:one}) as data structures for keeping track of primary components for such groups of associated binomial primes.
-The term ``group'' here is used in the ordinary, nonmathematical sense, but it is entirely appropriate mathematically: the primary components of a mesoprimary ideal over an algebraically closed field are indexed by the characters of a finite abelian group, namely the quotient $\sat(K)/K$ of the saturation of~$K$ in~$G_P$ (Proposition~\ref{p:mesoprimcomp} and Remark~\ref{r:mesoprimcomp}).
-The efficiency of space afforded by describing primary decompositions after gathering components into mesoprimary ideals is thus more or less equivalent to writing presentations for a collection of finite abelian groups instead of listing every one of their characters.
+An arbitrary binomial prime ideal~$\Irp$ in a finitely generated monoid algebra~$\kk[Q]$ is determined by a monoid prime ideal $P \subset Q$ and a character $\rho: K \to \kk^*$ defined on a subgroup of the unit group $G_P \subseteq Q_P$ in the localization of $Q$ along~$P$ (Definition~\ref{d:localize} and Theorem~\ref{t:binomPrime}).
+A binomial ideal $I \subseteq \kk[Q]$ might possess many associated primes sharing the same~$P$ and~$K$, differing only in the character~$\rho$. \emph{Mesoprimary ideals} (Definition~\ref{d:cellular}; see also Propositions~\ref{p:one} and~\ref{p:filter}) are data structures for keeping track of primary components for such groups of associated binomial primes.
+The term ``group'' here is used in the ordinary nonmathematical sense, but it is appropriate mathematically: the primary components of a mesoprimary ideal over an algebraically closed field are indexed by the characters of a finite abelian group, namely the quotient $\sat(K)/K$ of the saturation of~$K$ in~$G_P$ (Propositions~\ref{p:assofmeso} and~\ref{p:mesoprimcomp}).
+Gathering primary components into mesoprimary ideals saves space just as writing the presentation for a finite abelian group instead of listing every one of its characters does.